release notes inspiration

 9th context

-It is more common to see simple “bug fixed, performance improvement.”
-Seems like many companies followed Facebook’s lead and have decided that in their “league,” updating customers is not cool.
+It is more common to see release notes that simply say, “bug fixed, performance improvement.”
+It seems like many companies followed Facebook’s lead and have decided that in their “league,” updating customers is not so cool.

-The blog’s purpose is not to offend some companies (Instagram, Facebook, Uber, Google Drive, etc.) that create boring release notes.
-Obviously, they have their own reasons to keep things generic and simple.
+Our purpose is not to offend some companies (looking at you, Instagram, Facebook, Uber, Google Drive, etc.) that create boring release notes.
+They likely have their reasons for keeping things generic and simple.

 may 30 bug